MolecularAI/uq4dd/README.md

 **Bayesian Learning**

-In the Bayseian framework, an approximation of a Bayesian Neural Network can be trained using Bayes by Backprop (Blundell, et al., 2015) and evaluated with
+In the Bayesian framework, an approximation of a Bayesian Neural Network can be trained using Bayes by Backprop (Blundell, et al., 2015) and evaluated with

 ```bash
 $ python uq4dd/pretrain.py model=bnn_train db=$DATASET